 white.
 How the server uses these parameters is up to the server side application.

-Because query strings are passed in through the URL, they are only used in HTTP GET requests.
+Because query strings are passed in through the URL, they are ordinarily only used in HTTP GET requests.
+POST requests do allow query strings, but it is relatively uncommon and shouldn't be used with any info you would not want logged somewhere.
 We'll talk about the different HTTP requests later in the book, but for now just know that whenever you type in a URL into the address bar of your browser, you're issuing HTTP GET requests.
 Most links also issue HTTP GET requests, though there are some minor exceptions.

 Query strings are great to pass in additional information to the server, however, there are some limits to the use of query strings: